Applied Part 0. AgentClinic-production Laboratory

 README.md (final assembly) | chapter 13 |

-If along the way a fourth or fifth file appears in a chapter, not in this list — this is the full track.
+If along the way a fourth or fifth file appears in a chapter that is not in this list, that is the full track.
 Record the principle in one line and move on.

-After this chapter, one main incident-case is chosen, an empty capstone/ is created, and runnable examples are checked with bash book2/examples/smoke_all.sh or postponed with an explicit reason.
-If you cannot name the main case and the first file that will go into capstone/, it is too early to proceed to chapter 1.
+After this chapter, one main incident-case is selected, an empty capstone/ is created, and the runnable examples are verified with the command bash book2/examples/smoke_all.sh or set aside with an explicit reason.
+If you cannot name the main case and the first file that will end up in capstone/, it is too early to move on to chapter 1.

-- Why is AgentClinic-production a learning model, not a requirement to raise real infrastructure?
+- Why is AgentClinic-production a learning model and not a requirement to stand up real infrastructure?

 - How does

-high_memory_usageandautoscale_200pctnot be mixed in the finalcapstone/as two equal cases? - Why must the final
+high_memory_usageandautoscale_200pctbe mixed in the finalcapstone/as two equally weighted cases? - Why must the final

 capstone/be understandable without chat history?